VCF/3DStreetNumbers/README.md

 size and/or thickness of the characters (default 3" high) and hopefully the screw holes will be automatically relocated to the appropriate place.
 You can also change the font, but you'll almost certainly have to reposition the screw holes.
+The holes have a bevel designed to fit #6 sheet metal screws.

 * Default Font: Open Sans Extrabold by Steve Matteson
   * https://fonts.google.com/specimen/Open+Sans